 - Copy cells by using shortcuts key control + C.

 - Go to your dashboard sheet & use shortcut key Alt-H-V-I or Go to ➜ Home Tab ➜ Clipboard ➜ Paste ➜ Linked Image.

 - It gives a quick view of the progress of a project or about the achievement of target.

 - It looks good and you can easily use it in your dashboard.

 - You can easily deliver your message to the user without any extra explanation.

 - Using more than one data point in waffle chart makes it complicated.
-More data points you use in it more complicated it will be.

 - You have to spend a couple of minutes to create a waffle chart.

 - You can only present data in percentage.

 Download this sample from here to learn more.